Keycap materials compared: PBT, ABS, PC, and POM sound and feel

 Image: Glorious Gaming

-Legending on PC is almost always doubleshot with an opaque inner shot (usually black or white) that blocks light everywhere except at the character.
-The result is the classic shine-through look where the legend glows and the rest of the cap does too, but less intensely.
-Two-tone pudding construction (opaque top, clear skirt) is the most common variant in 2026 and strikes a reasonable balance between daytime legibility and nighttime diffusion.
+Legending on PC is almost always doubleshot.
+An opaque inner shot, usually black or white, blocks light everywhere except at the character.
+You get the classic shine-through look: the legend glows brightly and the rest of the cap glows faintly.

 Sets worth owning: